This post about Invisalign® aligners vs braces is sponsored by the Invisalign brand and all opinions are my own.

 How Long Does Invisalign Treatment Take?

-It really varies based upon your child’s individual orthodontic needs.
+It really varies based on your child’s individual orthodontic needs.

 Since Zoë had an overbite and crossbite that needed to be corrected, her treatment will be a bit on the longer side.
-She started treatment in June 2019 and we’re now in December 2019.
+She started treatment in June 2019, we’re now in December 2019 and she should be finishing up by the end of 2020 or early 2021.

 If you’re wondering if Invisalign aligners can fix an overbite, the answer is yes.
 This point was really important to us since Zoë had such a severe overbite that her bottom teeth would dig into the roof of her mouth.